Topological Mixed Valence Model for Twisted Bilayer Graphene: Introduction

-A recent theory by Song and Bernevig (SB)\cite{song21} describes TBG as a topological {\sl heavy fermion} problem \cite{shi_heavy_2022}: they find, rather remarkably, that the moir\'e potential of TBG focuses the low energy electron waves into Wannier states that are tightly localized at the center of each moir\'e hexagon; the hybridization of these flat-band (``f'') Wannier-states with a topological conduction (``c'') band captures the essential mirror, time reversal and particle-hole symmetries of the Bistritzer-Macdonald model.
-The SB model establishes the correct band symmetries at the $\Gamma_{M}$ and $M_{M}$ points of the Brillouin zone, correctly giving rise to a pair of Dirac cones of the same chirality at the $K_{M}$ points of each valley.
-The symmetry anomaly of the $C_{2z} T$ and particle-hole symmetries $P$, responsible for the Dirac cones, is reproduced by a quadratic conduction band touching at $\Gamma_M$ in the conduction band: when hybridization is turned on, this anomaly is injected into the f-electron band.
+The hybridization of these flat-band (``f'') Wannier-states with a topological conduction (``c'') band captures the essential mirror, time reversal and particle-hole symmetries of the Bistritzer-Macdonald model\ (Fig. \ref{fig:fig1}).
+In particular, the SB model establishes the correct band symmetries at the $\Gamma_{M}$ and $M_{M}$ points of the Brillouin zone, giving rise to a pair of Dirac cones of the same chirality at the $K_{M}$ points of each valley.
+The $C_{2z} T$ and particle hole symmetry anomalies responsible for the Dirac cones are reproduced by a quadratic conduction band touching at $\Gamma_M$: when hybridization is turned on, this anomaly is injected into the f-electron band (Fig. \ref{fig:fig2schema}).

-In this paper, we build on early work establishing a Kondo lattice model for MATBG \cite{sankarkondo,tsvelikkondo,tsveliksymmetric,songkondo}.
-We explore the consequences of the SB approach, examining the effects of valence fluctuations of well-localized f-states within a topological conduction band.
-The localized heavy fermions carry spin ($\sigma=\pm 1 $) - valley ($\eta = \pm 1$) and orbital ($\alpha=\pm 1$) quantum numbers, forming an eight-fold degenerate multiplet that becomes mobile through the effects of valence fluctuations into a topological conduction band.

-We consider the relevant energy scales from a moir\'e impurity model, bringing out the differences between gate tuned MATBG and traditional heavy fermion materials \cite{hewson, kondo_resistance_1964, kondo_anomalous_1962, coleman_heavy_2007, si_heavy_2010, wirth_exploring_2016, stewart_heavy-fermion_1984, dzero_topological_2010}.
-One of the key differences with heavy fermion materials, is that the f-states in MATBG do not involve an ionic potential well that progressively deepens with atomic number or filling: the only way to dope the f-states away from neutrality is to raise the chemical potential of all electrons by changing a back-gate potential.
-This causes the conduction density of states accessible to the f-states to change rapidly as a function of filling, drastically altering the Kondo temperature.
-We estimate the doping dependence of the Kondo temperature, using a Doniach criterion \cite{doniach_kondo_1977, jullien_zero-temperature_1977} to show that in the vicinity of integer filling, valley-spin magnetism will become stable, with quantum phase transitions into a heavy Fermi liquid which flank the valley-spin magnetic phases.
+Previous studies on the SB model\cite{sankarkondo,tsvelikkondo,tsveliksymmetric, dzeromixedvalence,songkondo,matbgdmft} have adopted a fixed neutrality assumption, in which the onsite Coulomb interaction takes the form $\frac{U}{2} (n_{f}-4)^{2}$ and departures from neutrality are accomplished by varying a uniform chemical potential, while treating all other interactions in a Hartree-Fock approximation.
+Various approaches have been used to describe the onsite physics, including auxiliary bosons\cite{dzeromixedvalence}, impurity approximations with Wilsonian renormalization group\cite{songkondo}, dynamical mean field theory \cite{haule_2019,matbgdmft} and a slave boson approach \cite{dzeromixedvalence}.